 - Have the vehicle inspected by an independent, competent automotive technician who has no relation to the seller.
 Since flood damage can be hard to spot, paying an expert mechanic for an inspection is a good idea.

 - Check the vehicle history.
-Get the VIN (vehicle identification number) and trace its history through the National Motor Vehicle Title Information System database at www.vehiclehistory.gov for a small fee.
+Get the VIN (vehicle identification number) and trace its history through the National Motor Vehicle Title Information System database for a small fee.
 The National Motor Vehicle Information System is administered by the U.S. Department of Justice.
-Some consumers also choose to trace vehicle history using commercially available reports such as Experian’s Auto Check, www.autocheck.com or CarFax, www.carfax.com.
-A vehicle history should tell you if the car’s been in a flood region or issued a salvage title.
+Some consumers also choose to trace vehicle history using commercially available reports such as Experian's Auto Check or CarFax.
+A vehicle history should tell you if the car's been in a flood region or issued a flood or salvage title.
 Remember though, these databases do not always have up-to-date or complete information about a vehicle (which is why the independent inspection is critical).

 - Be on the lookout for vehicles with tell-tale signs of being submerged in water.
 For example:

-o Mud or residue in places like under the carpeting or in the trunk, and in hard-to-reach places difficult to clean;
+- Water stains, mud or residue in the trunk, under the carpet, floor mats, gas and brake pedals, and in hard-to-reach places difficult to clean;

-o Car hesitates, runs rough, or shows signs of premature rust or corrosion in places where you wouldn't expect to see rust, such as the screws on the console.
+- Car hesitates, runs rough, or shows signs of premature rust or corrosion in places where you wouldn't expect to see rust, such as the upper door hinges, trunk latches, and screws on the console.